FAST–TRACK DEGREE PROGRAM

 Even faster-track programs – less than three years

 So three-year degrees seem to tick a lot of the right boxes.
 But how about degrees that take even less than three years?

-In Australia, Bond University was the † rst to start oဠ ering a two-year fast-track program.
-Rather than two semesters per year, fast-track students at Bond take three semesters, starting in January, May and September.
-Vice Chancellor Tim Brailsford highlights the bene† ts in terms of † nancial savings, and also career acceleration.
+In Australia, Bond University was the † first to start oဠ erring a two-year fast-track program.
+Rather than two semesters per year, fast-track students at Bond take three semesters, starting in January, May, and September.
+Vice-Chancellor Tim Brailsford highlights the bene† ts in terms of † financial savings, and also career acceleration.

 “Potentially, starting that year earlier puts students one additional year up the career ladder, which may also mean they are better placed for promotions or salary increases down the track, bene† ting their long-term earning capacity,” Professor Brailsford says.